1. Superfluid Plasma Representation

 4. Radiated Field

-The emitted electromagnetic field corresponds to time derivative of phase:
+The emitted electromagnetic field corresponds to the time derivative of the phase:

 5. Frequency Determination

-Characteristic frequency determined by size of coherent region \(L\):
+The characteristic frequency is determined by the size of the coherent region L:

-For typical interstellar medium parameters, this yields GHz frequencies.
+For typical interstellar medium parameters, this yields GHz frequencies — exactly the observed range.

 6. Dispersion Measure